 \section{Bogoliubov coefficients}

-We have expressed the bulk entanglement entropy in terms of Bogoliubov coefficients relating oscillators in global $AdS_3$ to that of BTZ.
-In this section we provide the details of computing these coefficients.
+We have expressed the bulk entanglement entropy in terms of Bogoliubov coefficients relating oscillators in the global $AdS_3$ to those of the BTZ.
+In this section, we provide the details of computing these coefficients.
 We begin with the following two-point function evaluated at the boundary

-Here the vacuum is the global $AdS_3$ vacuum.
-We look at this two point function in two ways, first we expand the the vector field in terms of global $AdS_3$ oscillators as given in (\ref{aminusr}) and evaluate the resulting correlator.
-The second approach is to do the following: express the creation operator $a_{m,n}^\dagger$ in terms of the oscillators in Rindler BTZ using the Bogoliubov coefficients, write the vector field using the co-ordinate transformation in (\ref{coordchange}) in terms of oscillators in BTZ, relate the global vacuum to that of the BTZ using (\ref{eq: therofield double}) and evaluate (\ref{2ptfna}).
-Equating the results from these two approaches, enables us to obtain an equation for the Bogoliubov coefficients.
+Here, the vacuum is the global $AdS_3$ vacuum.
+We look at this two-point function in two ways, first we expand the vector field in terms of the global $AdS_3$ oscillators as given in (\ref{aminusr}) and evaluate the resulting correlator.
+The second approach is to do the following: express the creation operator $a_{m,n}^\dagger$ in terms of the oscillators in Rindler-BTZ using the Bogoliubov coefficients, write the vector field using the coordinate transformation in (\ref{coordchange}) in terms of oscillators in BTZ, and relate the global vacuum to that of the BTZ using (\ref{eq: therofield double}) and evaluate (\ref{2ptfna}).
+Equating the results from these two approaches enables us to obtain an equation for the Bogoliubov coefficients.

 We will first give the details of the evaluation of Bogoliubov coefficients for the lowest energy state $|\psi_{1, 0}\rangle$ and then relate it to the Bogoliubov coefficients of the holomorphic descendants $|\psi_{m, 0 } \rangle$.